-Objective: That the subdivision of land provides services for the future use and development of the land.
 Acceptable Solutions Performance Criteria P1 Α1 No Performance Criterion.
 Each lot, or a lot proposed in a plan of subdivision, excluding for public open space, a riparian or littoral reserve or Utilities, must: (a) be connected to a full water supply if the frontage of the lot is within 30m of a full water supply service; or (b) be connected to a limited water supply service if the frontage of the lot is within 30m of a connection to a limited water supply service, unless a regulated entity advises that the lot is unable to be connected to the relevant water supply service.

+That the subdivision of land provides services for the future use and development of the land.

-A2 Each lot, or a lot proposed in a plan of subdivision, Each lot, or a lot proposed in a plan of subdivision, excluding those for public open space, a riparian or excluding those for public open space, a riparian or littoral reserve or Utilities, must have a connection to littoral reserve or Utilities, must be capable of a reticulated sewerage system. accommodating an on-site wastewater treatment of the land.
+Each lot, or a lot proposed in a plan of subdivision, excluding those for public open space, a riparian or littoral reserve or Utilities, must have a connection to a reticulated sewerage system.